jn89b/UTM/utm/docs/to_do.md

+# Big Blocks
+## Flight Control
+- Drones fly super slow right now and waypoints are not smooth or represenative actual uav flight **this is good enough**
+- Create splines for drones and parameterize as velocity input commands?
+- Might need a better controller to do this

+## Aesthetics
+- Have different color waypoints wrt color of UAV
+- Develop a "real world"

+## Trajectory Planning
+- Take in 3d waypoints
+- take in desired velocity and acceleration limits
+- Minimize jerky behaviors of uav
+- Use piece wise polynomials?

 # To do 02/16/2022
 - [X] Control multiple UAS with simple flight
 - [X] Do this by making automated CSV parser to JSON,like PX4